 Grade 6 students rotate through two trimester-long fine arts classes over the course of the year.

-Art 6 is a visual arts course that sixth grade students take for one trimester.
-The course focuses on giving students a range of experiences and techniques that are age appropriate.
-Included in this course are projects in collage, drawing, copper tooling, water color painting and hand-built ceramics.
-The goal of the course is to give students a broad range of experiences to further their technical, aesthetic, and creative abilities.
-All projects are introduced with step by step demonstrations of techniques and processes.
+Art 6 is a visual arts course that sixth-grade students take for one trimester.
+The course emphasizes the fundamentals inherent in creating 2D and 3d projects.
+Students are introduced to a variety of projects, beginning with collage, drawing, 3d wire sculpture, watercolor painting, and hand-built ceramics.
+The goal of the course is to give students a broad range of experience to further their technical, aesthetic, and creative abilities.
+All projects are introduced demonstrations of technique and process.
+Each student is assessed by the same criteria we would like them to use to evaluate themselves: a personal commitment to their process, constructive participation in group discussions, and a willingness to stretch their potential.

-In Drama 6, students focus on the conventions of theater, such as understanding the actor’s job, the role of the audience, stage directions, and the importance of collaboration.
-Our units include body movement and mime, improvisation, and script interpretation and performance.
+In Drama 6, students focus on the convention of theater such as understanding the actor's job, the role of the audience, stage directions and the importance of collaboration.
+Units include body movement and mime, improvisation and script interpretation/performance.
+The students will participate in a variety of theatre games and improvisations, rehearse/perform a mime routine and their scripted scenes will be shared with the class.

 This introductory course includes topics such as the alphabet, numbers, colors, greetings, school subjects, classroom objects, school supplies, sports, weather, seasons, days of the week, months of the year, time and voyageurs.
 The basics of learning a new language are covered throughout the year, such as pronunciation, speaking, listening, reading and writing.
 The grammar includes present tense conjugation of –er verbs, and the irregular verbs “to have” and “to do.”
 In addition, the students learn the definite articles, common adverbs and adjectives.
 Students learn about the French-speaking world, the geography of France, formal and informal forms of address and the school system in France.